VivekReddy98/Edge-Weight-and-Sign-Prediction-in-WSG-s/README.md

 # GDM_Capstone
-Edge Weight Prediction using Signed Graph Convolutional Network using Node Embeddings generated from a custom Signed Graph Convolutional Network written usinf Tensorflow Low-Level Api's and Python 3
+1) Edge Weight Prediction using Node Embeddings generated from a custom Signed Graph Convolutional Network.
+2) The Network was written using Tensorflow Low-Level Api and Python 3.